Vatani Stadium

 Vatani Stadium (ورزشگاه وطنی; Vârzeshgah-e Vâtâni) is a multi-use stadium in Qa'em Shahr, Iran.
 It is currently used for football matches and is the home stadium of Persian Gulf Pro League team Nassaji Mazandaran.
 The stadium holds 15,000 people.

 Background

 The location of Shahid Vatani Stadium is situated near Sari Street in the city of Qaem Shahr.
-After the Occupation of Iran during World War II, it was initially turned into a military base by the forces of the Soviet Union.
+After the occupation of Iran during World War II, it was initially turned into a military base by the forces of the Soviet Union.
 Over time, they created a football field in one corner of the base for their soldiers to engage in sports activities.
 Following the withdrawal of Soviet forces on 9 May 1946, the site was transformed into a stadium.
 Employees of the textile factory used to play football at the stadium—originally named Shahna, like the factory—after their work shifts.

 Since 1959, the stadium became the home ground for the Nassaji football team.
-After the 1979 Revolution, the stadium was briefly renamed Eftekhari and then changed to Shahid Vatani in honor of Mohammadreza Vatani.
-Nassaji has managed to defeat teams like Esteghlal and Persepolis in this stadium.
+After the 1979 Revolution, the stadium was briefly renamed Eftekhari and then changed to Shahid Vatani.